Poulpes/onboarding/readme.md

 You're more than welcome !

 ### What time should I arrive ?
+- Arrive before 10am
+- Leave after 5 pm
+- Do your time
 ### Can I work from home ?
 ### Equipment